-India Open: Ashmita Chaliha pulls off big win against 5th seed as tournament returns after two years
+India Open: Ashmita Chaliha pulls off big win against 5th seed as tournament returns after hiatus

 The 22-year-old, currently ranked 84 in the world, won 24-22, 21-16 against the experienced Russian shuttler in the round of 32 at the KD Jadhav Indoor Hall as the tournament returned after a 33-month pandemic-enforced hiatus.

-Chaliha, long considered to be a talent for the future, started brilliantly in the opening game to build a handy 13-8 lead at one stage but the European silver medallist fought back in style.
+Chaliha, long considered to be a talent for the future but laid low by Covid-19 and tournament cancellations in the last couple of years, started brilliantly in the opening game to build a handy 13-8 lead at one stage but the European silver medallist fought back in style.

 It was the Russian who sneaked ahead in the end to have as many as three game points as her experience came to the fore.
 But the left-hander from India showed great grit to save the game points and convert her first.

 The second game was a relatively more comfortable affair for the Indian as she showed a great range of drop shots and smashes on her way to an impressive win in 31 mins.